Most children aged 13 and under who are enrolled with a general practice will not be charged a fee for a standard visit with a doctor or nurse, or:

 Which practices offer zero fees visits to children aged 13 and under?

 General practices can decide whether they provide zero fee visits for children aged 13 and under.
 Most practices are providing zero fee visits for their enrolled patients.
 Practices that opt in receive an additional subsidy from the Government.

 If your regular practice doesn’t offer zero fee care to children aged 13 and under, you can choose to enrol with another practice that does.

-Your district health board (DHB) will make sure that children aged 13 and under have access to zero fee after-hours care.
-DHBs ensure reasonable travel time (maximum of 1 hour) to after-hours general practice and pharmacy services for 95 percent of its enrolled population.
+Health New Zealand (HNZ) will make sure that children aged 13 and under have access to zero fee after-hours care.
+HNZ ensures reasonable travel time (maximum of one hour) to after-hours general practice and pharmacy services for 95 percent of its enrolled population.

 After-hours services are designed for urgent visits when the child’s regular practice is closed and when the child needs to be seen before the practice opens.
 Ask your general practice or pharmacist where to find these services.

 Most general practices will provide zero fee injury-related visits for children aged 13 and under.

 The standard $5 charge for each item of prescription medicine does not apply to children aged 13 and under.
 This includes prescriptions written by hospital specialists, dentists, nurses and other health professionals.
 Pharmacies may charge for extra services such as medicines delivery or packaging.
 Fees for medicines that are not fully funded by PHARMAC remain the same.